-In recent weeks, we’ve seen growing reports of some Netflixers only being able to see Netflix Original shows and not the full library in their region.
-If this is happening to you, here’s why and how you can stop it.
+Over the years, we’ve seen growing reports of some Netflixers only being able to see Netflix Original shows and not the full library in their region.
+If this happens to you, here’s why and how you can stop it.

-The problems seem to stem from a recent update Netflix made to tackling VPN usage.
+The problems seem to stem from Netflix’s changes made over the years to tackle VPN usage.
 Before, Netflix would tackle VPNs by showing you the library of the country you’re trying to jump onto but block you from actually watching.
-Now, the app simply shows titles to which Netflix has the global rights to which naturally slims down the library considerably.
+Now, the app simply shows titles to which Netflix has the global rights which naturally slims down the library considerably.

 “TV show and movie licensing agreements determine in which regions content is available.
 When using a VPN to access Netflix, your region is hidden, so Netflix displays content that is available to all regions globally.”